-Immediacy of Threats: Threats to Palaemonella burnsi from nonnative fish, trash dumping or fill, recreational activities, development and overcollection are nonimminent because they are not ongoing.
+Threats to Palaemonella burnsi from nonnative fish, trash dumping or fill, recreational activities, development and overcollection are nonimminent because they are not ongoing.
 On the island of Hawaii, P. burnsi occurs in one pool adjacent to an area proposed for development, though development has not yet begun.
 Nonnative fish are not present in the pools in which P. burnsi currently occurs.
+We are currently seeking information on the imminence to this species where it occurs outside of the United States.